About Dropbox and pCloud

 When Backup Dropbox to pCloud, you need to use the Cloud Backup function supported by MultCloud.

 Step 1: Go to the MultCloud homepage, and then enter the relevant information to register.
-If you just want to try this feature, you can also click "Try without signing up" to register a temporary account.
+If you just want to try this feature, you can also sign in with your Google or Facebook account.

 Step 2: Log in to MultCloud, first click on the "Add Cloud" module, and select Dropbox and pCloud to add.
 During this process, you need to grant MultCloud permission to access the cloud drive account.

 Step 3: Go to the "Cloud Backup" module, select the file to be backed up in Dropbox or the entire Dropbox as the backup source, and then select pCloud as the destination.